-Now measuring from where the lines intersect at the corner, I want to you to put a mark every 4-1/2".
+Measuring from where the lines intersect at the corner, I want to you to put a mark every 4-1/2".
 These are your screw location marks.
-It's not perfect as the screw location from the last mark you make on the long edge to a corner won't be 4-1/2" from the corner line intersection, but that's ok.
+It's not perfect as the screw location from the last mark you make on the long edge to a corner won't be 4-1/2" from the corner line intersection, but that's okay.
 Do the same along the short edges.
 The short span will only have four marks on it.

-Now apply a bead of glue on the top of the base frame and set the cockpit floor on it.
+Apply a bead of glue on the top of the base frame and set the cockpit floor on it.
 Drill 7/64" pilot holes in to corners along the long edge.
 You now need to make sure that the frame is square to the floor.
 A big help to getting the frame squared to the floor is to use clamps to "pull" it square.
 If you don't have a single clamp that can span 72" easily, you can "daisy-chain" clamps together to reach where you need to.
-This is what I had to do.
-O (Thanks to Rob for this money saving idea.)
+This is what I had to do. © (Thanks to Rob for this money saving idea.)

-Here is a picture that shows what I mean:
+Here is a picture that shows an example of how the clamps "lock" together: